PreschoolKindergartenFirst Grade

 The Linguistic Trap of Eleven and Twelve

-Parents can help children transition past this linguistic trap by using concrete visual tools that demonstrate the hidden base-10 structure.
-Utilizing targeted resources, such as our Number 11 learning hub and Number 12 learning hub, allows parents to physically show the child that these confusing numbers simply represent one group of ten plus a few extra ones.
-Connecting the confusing word to a clear physical quantity instantly reduces the child's anxiety.
+Parents can help kids move past this language snag with concrete visual tools that show the hidden base-10 structure.
+Using targeted resources, such as our Number 11 learning hub and Number 12 learning hub, parents can physically show that eleven and twelve are “one group of ten” plus a few more ones.
+When the confusing word connects to a clear, touchable amount, the anxiety usually drops fast.

 The Backwards 'Teen' Numbers (13-19)

-To correct the backwards writing habit, parents must separate the auditory word from the physical representation.
-When teaching the number fourteen, the parent should have the child build the 'group of ten' first, and then add the 'four' ones.
-This physical sequencing forces the child's brain to process the base-10 hierarchy properly, completely overriding the confusing auditory order of the English word.
+To help with the backwards writing habit, separate the sound from the meaning.
+When teaching fourteen, for example, the parent should have the child build the “group of ten” first, then add the “four” ones.
+This physical order helps the child’s brain sort out the base-10 structure correctly, so the confusing order of the English word matters less.

 Hands-On Strategies for Base-10 Mastery

-Mastering the teen numbers requires physical, three-dimensional counting objects rather than flat digital tablet applications.
-Early childhood teachers strongly recommend providing the child with a physical 'ten-frame' and a pile of small counting items like dry beans, buttons, or small toys.
-The child physically fills the ten-frame to create the stable base of ten, and then places the extra units outside the frame to build tricky numbers like thirteen and fifteen.
-This screen-free, tactile approach allows the child's brain to actually feel the weight and quantity of the numbers.
+Getting teen numbers right takes three-dimensional counting, not flat screen tapping.
+Early childhood teachers often recommend using a physical ten-frame and a pile of small counting items, like dry beans, buttons, or small toys.
+The child fills the ten-frame to make the stable base of ten, then places the extra ones outside the frame to build numbers like thirteen and fifteen.
+This screen-free, tactile approach helps the child’s brain feel the quantity, not just see a symbol.

 A close-up of a child's hand placing a blue button next to a full ten-frame, learning the number 14 without screens.